Skip to main content

 What Is the True Function of the Estrobolome?

 The gut microbiome’s role in hormone metabolism extends far beyond simple digestion.
 The estrobolome represents a specialized consortium of gut bacteria possessing the genetic machinery to metabolize estrogens.
 Its primary function revolves around the enzyme β-glucuronidase.
+In the liver, estrogens are conjugated (bound to another molecule) to deactivate them and prepare them for excretion through bile into the intestines.
+This is a normal part of hormonal clearance.

 However, the bacteria of a healthy estrobolome produce β-glucuronidase, which can cleave these conjugates.
 This de-conjugation process effectively reactivates the estrogen, allowing it to be reabsorbed from the gut back into the bloodstream through a process known as enterohepatic circulation.
 The functional capacity of your estrobolome, therefore, acts as a regulator of circulating estrogen levels.

 A diverse and robust microbiome can significantly increase the amount of recycled, active estrogen in your body, which can be particularly beneficial after menopause when ovarian production has ceased.
-Conversely, a depleted or imbalanced microbiome (dysbiosis) has a reduced capacity to perform this function, leading to lower circulating and potentially exacerbating menopausal symptoms.
+Conversely, a depleted or imbalanced microbiome (dysbiosis) has a reduced capacity to perform this function, leading to lower circulating estrogen levels and potentially exacerbating menopausal symptoms.

 • Fiber-Rich Foods ∞ A diverse array of plant fibers from vegetables, fruits, legumes, and whole grains acts as prebiotics, which is the food for beneficial gut microbes.
 This nourishment promotes the growth of a healthy estrobolome.